SShah-GH/Wurd/README.md

 From there, all files named `Student*` were written by me.
 Specifically, StudentTestEditor creates, holds, and modifies the file's text using a C++ list.
 StudentUndo enables the undo (Ctrl-Z) functionality using a stack.
 StudentSpellCheck performs the spell checking with the loaded dictionary using a trie.
 Note, dictionary.txt is loaded by default.

-A compiled executable version of Wurd named `wurd` has also been included in this repo.
+A compiled executable version of Wurd for MacOS named `wurd` has also been included in this repo.
 Feel free to try it out!